ninest/nextbus-website/content/guides/basic.md

 ---
 title: Basic usage guide
 description: Learn how to use the basic functionalities of the app NextBusSG
+excerpt: Learn how to use the basic functionalities of the app NextBusSG
 ---

 This article aims to teach you how to use the app NextBusSG.
 If you haven't downloaded the app, click <nuxt-link to="/#download">here</nuxt-link> to do so.